pingcap/docs-cn/tidb-cloud/tidb-cloud-guide-sample-application-java.md

 <div label="Using JDBC" value="jdbc">

-If you are using a TiDB Cloud Serverless Tier cluster, modify the parameters of the host, port, user, and password in `JDBCExample.java`:
+If you are using a TiDB Serverless cluster, modify the parameters of the host, port, user, and password in `JDBCExample.java`:

 ```java
 mysqlDataSource.setServerName("localhost");